MAKE A DONATION

 Any deductions and/or additions will be applied to the final payment.

 Parents or family of junior athletes cannot visit their children at the accommodation centre, nor can they sign them out for family trips or visits.
 Parents are encouraged to come and cheer on their children at the competition venues.
-Junior athletes are the responsibility of Maccabi Canada’s staff from July 2, 2025 - July 22, 2025*.
+Junior athletes are the responsibility of Maccabi Canada’s staff from June 28, 2026 - July 19, 2026*.All athletes, parents and guardians must be familiar with and adhere to Maccabi Canada’s policies and Code of ConductThere are no exceptions.

 ***Golfers participation fees are subject to a green fee.
 For the complete Golfers Guide please click HERE.